-Most of the deforestation in this area likely involves smallholders.
+Most of the deforestation in this area involves small scale encroachment, of less than five hectares, on forest areas.
 “We’ve found that 84 percent of deforestation actually happened outside of concession areas in the Southern Aceh landscape,” continued McWilliam.
 “That’s around 5, 300 hectares in total.”

 Looking into the past

 The reasons for this deforestation are complex.
 After the resignation of President Suharto in 1998, Indonesia began an ambitious decentralization program, transferring a wide range of powers from Jakarta, where the government is located, to District Heads (or Bupatis), in the hope of making local government more accountable and stabilizing the country.

 Bupatis, were granted powers to enact their own regulations, as long as they didn’t conflict with existing laws.
 And, crucially, they were allowed to lease out land within their jurisdictions to developers, including palm oil companies.

 Today, politicians running for office continue the legacy by offering the same communities more and more land, often inside protected forest land, in exchange for campaign support and taxes.
 Within this complicated social and political context, protected areas like Rawa Singkil Wildlife Reserve can find themselves on the front line.